 Due to a variety of use cases, a payroll API’s data quality and data availability may differ dramatically.
 It’s best to compare APIs based on the most relevant data for your business.

-It is best to compare available data fields by looking at benchmarks such as fields required by GSEs.
+It is best to compare available data fields by looking at benchmarks.
 As a mortgage provider, you might be interested in the last three years of data, while as a consumer lender you might need only the last three pay stubs.
 We recommend always referencing industry benchmarks, as some data returned by a payroll API might be irrelevant.

 To compare data quality, look at the availability of data for your most important fields, such as job title or annual income summary.
 The metric that we use internally at Truv is the average and median ratio of the number of cases when a data field is filled out divided by the number of successful connections.